 Overeaters Anonymous (OA) is based on the 12-step program called Alcoholics Anonymous (AA).

-OA meetings are like AA meetings, so when you go to an OA meeting you can expect:
+OA meetings are like AA meetings, so when you go to an OA meeting, you can expect the following:

-• To be welcomed and introduced by a chairperson who will say something like “We welcome everyone who feels they have a problem with food”
+- To be welcomed and introduced by a chairperson who says, “We welcome everyone who feels they have a problem with food.”

-• An opening statement about membership such as “The only requirement for membership is that you are overeating and wish to stop”
+- An appropriate opening statement about membership would be, “The only requirement for membership is that you are overeating and wish to stop. “

-• Someone shares their experience with overeating.
-They will share what the steps have meant to them, and answer any questions about the 12 Steps of recovery.
+- Someone shares their experience with overeating.
+They will share what the steps have meant to them and answer any questions about the 12 recovery steps.

-For more info you can read my article here, “Overeaters Anonymous: How Meetings Work”.
+You can read my article “Overeaters Anonymous: How Meetings Work.”

 How To Find Overeating Anonymous Meetings Near You